Giovanni1085/academic-kickstart/content/home/commercial.md

 subtitle = ""
 +++

-With my company [Odoma](https://www.odoma.ch), we provide solutions to leverage **articicial intelligence (AI) in the cultural heritage sector**.
+With my company [Odoma](https://www.odoma.ch), we provide solutions to leverage **artificial intelligence (AI) in the cultural heritage sector**.
 We work with both public and private clients and have multiple years of experience.
 We are particularly good at **designing and developing tailor-made solutions**.
 Our clients include the Swiss watchmaker Longines and the Olympic Committee.

 I also do **independent consulting** on matters related to *AI for cultural heritage, digital humanities, digitization, scholarly information retreival, AI for science*.
 If interested, get in touch at <giovanni.colavizza@odoma.ch>.